-The ICE consists of a 2 MHz 8080 CPU, a 74HC4049 level shifter chip, a CPLD custom logic chip, an RS-232 level translator/charge pump chip, and a PIC microcontroller.
-The PIC chip communicates with a terminal through the RS-232 chip and controls the 8080.
-It is capable of reading 8080 register values, loading the 8080's registers, single-stepping the 8080 through code, starting the 8080 running at full speed, and stopping the 8080.
-The CPLD chip contains logic to allow the PIC to control the 8080 and also to inhibit the hold request and interrupt signals from reaching the 8080.
-It can also prevent the 8080's DBIN, and WRb signals from reaching the target system.
-In Quit mode, these two signals are forced to their inactive state in the target system, to insure that the target system is not using the data bus.
-This is necessary as the data bus is used for PIC-to-8080 communication in this mode.
-In Go mode, the PIC chip starts up the 8080 and lets it run.
-In this mode, the ICE operates just like a normal 8080 chip.
-In Quit mode, the 8080 has been paused, and can be used to implement the commands that give the ICE its power.
-All communication with the target system's memory takes place through the 8080.
-To read data from a memory location, the PIC arranges for the 8080 to read from that location, and then hand the data to the PIC.
-If the 8080 is halted, it is not fetching op codes, and cannot be controlled by the PIC chip.
+The ICE consists of a 6 MHz Z80 CPU, a CPLD custom logic chip, an RS-232 level translator/charge pump chip, and a PIC microcontroller.
+The PIC chip communicates with the terminal through the RS-232 chip and controls the Z80.
+It is capable of reading Z80 register values, loading the Z80's registers, single-stepping the Z80 through code, starting the Z80 running at full speed, and stopping the Z80.
+The CPLD chip contains logic to allow the PIC to control the Z80 and also to inhibit the bus request and interrupt signals from reaching the Z80.
+It can also prevent the Z80's MREQ, IOREQ, RD, and WR signals from reaching the target system.
+In Quit mode, these four signals are forced to their inactive state in the target system, to insure that the target system is not using the data bus.
+This is necessary as the data bus is used for PIC-to-Z80 communication in this mode.
+In Go mode, the PIC chip starts up the Z80 and lets it run.
+In this mode, the ICE operates just like a normal Z80 chip.
+In Quit mode, the Z80 has been paused, and can be used to implement the commands that give the ICE its power.
+All communication with the target system's memory takes place through the Z80.
+To read data from a memory location, the PIC arranges for the Z80 to read from that location, and then hand the data to the PIC.
+If the Z80 is halted, it is not fetching op codes, and cannot be controlled by the PIC chip.
 This condition is detected and a message is displayed.
 The system must be reset to restore normal operation.
-The 74HC4049 chip converts the 0-12V PHI 1 and PHI 2 8080 clock signals into 0-5V signals that can be fed into the CPLD.

-Chapter 9 Watchdog Timer - 8080 Reset Issue
+Chapter 9 Watchdog Timer - Z80 Reset Issue

-Some 8080-based designs may have a circuit called a "watchdog timer".
-When code is executing normally, the 8080 writes to or reads from a particular I/O or memory address maybe a few times each second.
+Some Z80-based arcade machines and pinball machines have a circuit called a "watchdog timer".
+When code is executing normally, the Z80 writes to or reads from a particular I/O or memory address maybe a few times each second.
 This action resets the timer and maintains normal operation.
 If the CPU crashes, it stops resetting the timer.
-As a result, the timer reaches a preset count, which causes the RESET input to the 8080 to go high, resetting the CPU and restoring normal operation of the system.
-If an ICE is used, since the 8080 is paused a lot of the time, the watchdog timer will not get reset, and will keep resetting the 8080 (and the PIC chip), perhaps five times/second or faster.
+As a result, the timer reaches a preset count, which causes the RESETb input to the Z80 to go low, resetting the CPU and restoring normal operation of the system.
+If an ICE is used, since the Z80 is paused a lot of the time, the watchdog timer will not get reset, and will keep resetting the Z80 (and the PIC chip), perhaps five times/second or faster.
 The ICE can't work if it keeps getting reset.
 There are two ways that the ICE can be used in systems with a watchdog timer:

 - 1) Disable the watchdog timer.
-Some boards may have a jumper on the main board that can be used for this purpose.
+Some arcade games have a jumper on the main board that can be used for this purpose.
 You may need to solder across two pads temporarily to disable the timer.
-Other systems may have a different way to disable the timer (or no way at all). - 2) Modify the ICE to supply its own RESET signal to the 8080 and the PIC chip.
+Other systems may have a different way to disable the timer (or no way at all). - 2) Modify the ICE to supply its own RESETb signal to the Z80 and the PIC chip.
 If you do this, you'll need to cycle power to the ICE to reset it, since any target system reset switch will no longer function.
-Provision has been made on the pc board for an optional reset circuit.
-To use this circuit, open jumper JP1, which is normally shorted, and install C17, R1, and D1.
-(These components are normally not installed.)
-The values shown on the schematic for R1 and C17 have not been tested, and may need to be adjusted for reliable operation.
-D1 prevents C17 from discharging into the CPLD and 8080 when power is removed.

-3) Chapter 10
+You can add a few components to the ICE PC board to implement a RESETb circuit.
+Here is a schematic showing the modification needed:

-Code with a Halt Instruction
+Chapter 10 Code with a Halt Instruction